PolinaMiteva/final_project/README.md

 ###Users

 * Unauthenticated users have limited access to pages
-* Registered user get their default profile card which they can alter
+* Registered users get their default profile card which they can alter
 * The profile card of every user is their "id" in blog page
 * Authenticated users can access the blog pages
-* Authenticated users can comment blog posts and have CRUD for their comments
+* Authenticated users can comment blog posts and have full CRUD for their comments

 ###Writers